-This Chicken Tortilla Casserole only has FIVE ingredients and is so easy to make!
+This chicken tortilla casserole only has FIVE ingredients and is so easy to make!
 It is an all-time favorite at Casa Jones because we love Mexican food and it is such a healthy recipe.
 We love how it is layered in the casserole pan instead of having to roll up each individual enchilada.
 Plus this chicken enchilada casserole is super kid friendly!

-Why I Love This Chicken Enchilada Casserole
+Why I Love this Chicken Enchilada Casserole

 As a mom of six who runs her own business, time is always short and kids are always hungry!
 I need dinners that are healthy, filling, and easy enough that I can make them quickly or my kids can make them all on their own.
 This chicken tortilla casserole hits all those important notes together in one.
 Plus, it makes enough to feed our family for two nights in a row.
 Double bonus!

-This chicken enchilada casserole is one I created many years ago when the fridge and cupboards were quite bare.
+This chicken enchilada casserole is a recipe I created many years ago when the fridge and cupboards were quite bare.
 I was scrambling to find anything!
 Years later, it is a staple in our menu rotation, appearing at least twice a month.
 It is simple enough that my kiddos can make it themselves and it can also be made ahead of time, stored in the fridge, then popped into the oven right before dinner.
 If I don’t happen to have chicken on hand, I will use ground beef or some of my leftover Sunday pork loin roast.

 Chicken Tortilla Casserole Ingredients